 I believe in the theater.

-Specializing in new work and second productions, I have had the pleasure of forging lasting relationships with some of the most important dramatic writers of our time.
-I am proud of my contribution to these careers and the future lives of these works.
+Specializing in new work and second productions, I have had the pleasure of forging lasting relationships with some of the most important playwrights of our time, partnering extensively with artists like Anne Washburn, Madeleine George, Itamar Moses, Alena Smith, Joshua Harmon and Will Eno.
+I am proud of my contribution to these writers and the future lives of these works.
+My commitment to these writers' entire body of work over the decades has made me (I hope) an essential part of their artistic lives.

 My work strives create an alloy of honesty, surprise and laughter in these dark rooms.
 I respect the complex and shared humanity of both characters and audience in each moment.
 I direct with a very specific kinesthetic question: what is happening to the audience's bodies right now?
 How can we engage those responses more fully?
 What catharsis can we mirror at a purely physical level?
 These micro-movements of our bodies in the audience unlock our hearts.
 It is a quest for intimacy and unity, where I believe the goal of playwright, actor, designer and audience is to expand our minds.

-As a professional director with a career that has spanned 25 years and some 60 productions and workshops, I've had the opportunity to work at a dozen theaters, with texts that range from Henry VI to Thom Pain based on nothing.
+As a professional director with a career that has spanned 30 years and some 70 productions and workshops, I've had the opportunity to work at a dozen theaters, with texts that range from Henry VI to Thom Pain (based on nothing).
 Based in Chicago, I've had the opportunity to direct in twelve seat and seven hundred seat houses.
 I've worked on shows with a budgets of $120,000 down to $220.
 I've made plays that have been seen by thousands, and those that have been seen by dozens.
 I've worked with nationally recognized actors and writers and well as students.

 At the end of the day, none of those variations matter; my faith is unwavering: I believe in the power of intellect and humor to change minds.
 I believe that simple words change lives.
 I know that the road to understanding runs through the complexity and ambiguity that defines us as human; the easy answers are the very ones that diminish the hope of empathy.
 I believe in the honesty of gathering ourselves into dark rooms to hear new stories.
 I believe in writers.